burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. Powerful expressivity of C++ is a technical power.
 At the same time, it's its weakness for obtaining new adepts.
 Without new adepts, any concept will die.

 3. Due to the high entry level for C++ in Academia, high momentum belongs to Python, not to C++ at all.
-And C++ is used only when necessary (E.g., you really need to work with the hardware, or you need to have algorithms/mathematical model that operates in real-time or be careful in terms of consumed memory).
+And C++ is used only when necessary (E.g., you need to work with the hardware directly, or you need to have algorithms/mathematical model that operates in real-time or be careful in terms of consumed memory).

-4. The speed of development of the prototype (that approximately works) is faster in Python.
+4. The speed of development of the prototype is faster in Python.

 5. C++, to some extent, forces you to be aware of hardware level.
-It's not clear whether is it good or bad.
+It's not clear whether it is good or bad.

 * On one side, when you want to try an idea, interpretable language provides a fast way to do that.
 * On another side, widespread usage of interpretable languages will lead to situations in which many people will not know how the computer works.
 You will lose the ability to distinguish a big lie from a small lie and truth in the context of computing machines.

-People predict that C++ will die for three decades, but it is not happening.
+People continue to predict that C++ will die.
+It's an ongoing three decades process, but it is not happening.
 It seems that the fundamental things of the language make it immortal, even though the language tends to be more and more complex.

-# Deep principles of the Language
+# Deep Principles of the Language
-The language started as a project in Bell Labs in 1979 ([3]).
+The Language started as a project in Bell Labs in 1979 ([3]).
 The principles of C++ language, which B.Stroustrup put into the Language, were documented between 1981 and 1991.
 They existed even before the decision of standardization that took place in 1989.
-More importantly principles of the language even in 2022 are still inside it, and they are the heart of the Language ([3]):
+More importantly, principles of the Language, even in 2022, are still inside it, and they are the heart of the Language ([3]):

 1. No implicit violation of static type system.
 2. Provide good support for user-defined types similar to built-in types.
-3. The locality of memory access patterns for variables and arrays is good for hardware in the long term.
+3. The locality of memory access patterns for variables and arrays is suitable for hardware in the long term.
 4. Zero-Overhead principle:

     a.
 What you don't use, you should not pay for.